There’s a proliferation of bloggers in this world that love to scream the mantra “Just leap! It will all work out!”

 Having been helping people create businesses like this for about a quarter of my lifetime now, I’ve definitely discovered a few truths and realities that are important to keep in mind as you’re getting started.
 These will help you keep your expectations in check, while also put you in the mindset to achieve success.

-You have to create your own luck
+#1: You learn create your own luck

 It doesn’t matter how hard you work, how well you follow instructions, or how good your website looks – anyone who successfully creates a lifestyle business does so with a little bit of luck.